Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Introduction

 In this paper, we take a next step in the programme, and compute the fluxes of gravitational-wave energy and angular momentum from a test mass on an inclined spherical orbit about a Kerr black hole.
 We show that by neglecting eccentricity we can push the calculation to high PN order relatively easily, and we give explicit results up to 12PN.
 The resulting PN-SF expansions are exact functions of the inclination $x$ and black hole spin $a$, without any further expansions or approximations.
 In addition to generating novel dissipative results, we also anticipate that many of the techniques developed in this work will be immediately applicable to calculations of conservative quantities, although we leave the actual calculation of those quantities to future work.

 The paper is organized as follows.
 In Sec.
-II we give a brief discussion of spherical geodesic orbits about a Kerr black hole.
+II we give a brief discussion of geodesic orbits about a Kerr black hole, then specializing to spherical inclined orbits.
 In Sec.
-III, an overview of the gravitational field generated by a point mass is given.
+III, an overview of the gravitational field generated by a point mass is given, where we discuss the following techniques used to expand the gravitational fields in a PN series, first providing a brief description of the MST method used for the radial function, then a discussion on the functional dependence of the angular functions in our chosen parameterization.
+Afterwards we briefly discuss our truncation scheme for the formally infinite sum over modes.
 In Sec.
-IV, we discuss the techniques used to expand the gravitational field as a PN series, giving a brief description of the MST method for the radial function and a discussion of the functional nature of the angular function in our chosen parameterization.
-In Sec.
-V, we discuss our truncation scheme for the formally infinite sum over the flux modes.
-In Sec.
-VI, we present our results for the PN expanded gravitational fluxes at infinity, starting with the structure, proceeding to noteworthy aspects in the individual flux components and then to a comparison with a numerical calculation.
+IV, we present our results for the PN expanded gravitational fluxes at infinity, starting with the overall structure, proceeding to noteworthy aspects in the individual flux components, and then to a comparison with a numerical calculation.
 Corresponding expansions for the flux at the horizon are given in Appendix \ref{sec:horizon}.
-Higher order expansions, valid to 12PN, will be made available through the \texttt{PostNewtonianSelfForce} package of the Black Hole Perturbation Toolkit \cite{PostNewtonianSelfForce, BHPTK18}.
+In Appendix \ref{sec:retrograde}, we briefly discuss the compatibility of retrograde orbits with our flux expansions, providing a side-by-side comparison with numerical flux results for prograde and retrograde orbits.
+Higher order expansions, valid to 12PN, are available through the \texttt{PostNewtonianSelfForce} package of the Black Hole Perturbation Toolkit \cite{PostNewtonianSelfForce, BHPTK18} and as an added repository \cite{UNCGrav22}.
 Throughout the paper we work with a $(-,+,+,+)$ metric signature and we use geometrized units such that $G = 1 = c$.